 9. How to tackle difficult conversations about online safety

-Kids don't always recognize what abuse is, so be sure to talk to them about how someone online can make them feel uncomfortable and afraid through language, what they send, as well as what they say.
+Kids don't always recognise what abuse is, so be sure to talk to them about how someone online can make them feel uncomfortable and afraid through language, what they send, as well as what they say.
 Get your child to listen to their gut, and if anything feels uncomfortable, to come to you.
 Reassure them that they won't get in trouble and that you are always there to help.

 What can you do as a parent to help with online safety?

 The best way to help with online safety as a parent is to stay informed of what's happening in your child's digital world.
 Which games are your child and their friends playing?
-Who are they watching, talking about, and following on social media?
-What new app or challenge do you need to know about, and which conversations do you need to have?
+Who are they watching, talking about and following on social media?
+What new app, or challenge do you need to know about, and which conversations do you need to have?